GURPREETKAURJETHRA/AI-Lead-Generation-Agent/README.md

    ```
 4. **Important thing to do in composio**:
     - in the terminal, run this command: `composio add googlesheets`
-    - In your compposio dashboard, create a new google sheet intergation and make sure it is active in the active integrations/connections tab
+    - In your composio dashboard, create a new google sheet intergation and make sure it is active in the active integrations/connections tab

 5. **Set up your API keys**:
    - Get your Firecrawl API key from [Firecrawl's website](https://www.firecrawl.dev/app/api-keys)